By Erik Marcus

 Vegan Cheese Cookbooks

-While the products we just looked at will keep you going for quite a while, you’ll have vastly more options if you make your own cheese.
+While the products we just looked at will keep you going for quite a while, making your own vegan cheese opens up still more possibilities.
 Take a look at all these exciting cookbooks:

 - Vegan Cheese: Simple, Delicious Plant-Based Recipes, by Jules Aron